Fr4nkFletcher/fr4nkfletcher.github.io/_posts/2024-09-15-Building_a_webserver_in_Assembly.md

 ![Building a Web Server in Assembly: An In-Depth Exploration](https://cdn.pixabay.com/photo/2024/05/26/12/03/ai-generated-8788659_1280.jpg)

-In this post, we will explore how to build a simple web server in assembly that can handle HTTP requests and serve a file from the filesystem.
+In this post, we will explore how to build a simple web server in assembly that can handle HTTP requests and serve a file in Linux.

 ## Introduction